Federal Afterschool Policy

 Child Nutrition Reauthorization

-Improving access to nutritious meals in afterschool and summer learning programs is vital - including streamlining federal child nutrition programs like the afterschool meal and summer feeding programs , and increasing physical education and activity, nutrition education and access to nutritious food in out of school time programs.
+Improving access to nutritious meals in afterschool and summer learning programs is vital - including streamlining federal child nutrition programs like the afterschool meal and summer feeding programs, and increasing physical education and activity, nutrition education and access to nutritious food in out of school time programs.

 Higher Education Act (HEA)

-Last reauthorized in 2008, the legislation is due for an update and Congress is activitely considering how to move forward.
+Last reauthorized in 2008, the legislation is due for an update and Congress is actively considering how to move forward.
 In 2019, the House Ed and Labor Committee introduced the College Affordability Act which had some excellent provisions on afterschool and community engagement in education but also includes a troubling change to Federal Work Study that would remove the important 7% Community Service Set Aside.
-Read a letter from the group Campus Compact to learn more.
+Read a letter from the group Campus Compact to learn more..

-Older Youth and Afterschool: Partnering to Improve Results As the nation struggles to improve high school achievement and prepare the next generation for college and the 21st century workforce, it is clear that older youth in the middle grades are critical.
+As the nation struggles to improve high school achievement and prepare the next generation for college and the 21st century workforce, it is clear that older youth in the middle grades are critical.
 More time is often needed to ensure that students are prepared during these transition years for long-term success.
 The Afterschool Alliance has research and policy efforts aimed at securing more support for afterschool programs serving older youth.

-Afterschool in Rural Communities: The Investment in Afterschool Programs Act Afterschool programs are uniquely positioned to meet the needs of young people in rural communities.
+Afterschool programs are uniquely positioned to meet the needs of young people in rural communities.
 That’s why the Afterschool Alliance is working with Congress to create a funding stream specifically for afterschool programs in rural communities.